 We are musicians, who happen to play the trumpet.
 While everyone learns in different ways, I encourage my students to search for musical solutions to playing problems.
 Improvement happens quickly when we clarify and strengthen the image in our mind of what we want to hear, leaving us better able to sing it through our instrument.
 To further overcome technical challenges, I advocate for a “scientific method” approach of trial and error and creative problem solving strategies.
 We must ask difficult questions to find the path towards progress, and the more specific we can make our hypothesis, the clearer it will be to see potential solutions.

 4.)
 Learn to teach ourselves

 Above all my job is to teach students to teach themselves.
 In order to succeed they must take the information we discuss and put it into practice, making sense of it on their own.
 Coordination of the fine motor skills involved in playing a musical instrument can only be achieved through hard work, dedication and repetition until they become second nature.
-Only then can the instrument become an extension of their inner voice and allow the player to maintain focus on self-expression through music, and not on the operation of the instrument.
+Only then can the instrument become an extension of the inner voice and allow the player to maintain focus on self-expression through music, and not on the operation of the instrument.

 5.)
 Music grows the whole person

 Learning music makes us more well-rounded human beings.
 It improves a whole range of life skills such as teamwork, cooperation, listening and responding, discipline, creative problem-solving, imagination, self-expression, self-assessment self- reflection and many more that transfer into all other areas of life and learning.